Discovery Channel: History

 The Discovery Channel began broadcasting on June 17, 1985.
 It was initially available to 156,000 households and broadcast for 12 hours each day between 3 p.m. and 3 a.m.
 About 75 percent of its program content had never been broadcast on U.S. television before.
 In its early years, the channel's focus centered on educational programming in the form of cultural and wildlife documentaries, and science and historical specials.
 It also broadcast some Soviet programming during this time, including the news program Vremya.
-The channel also carried two teletext services over its VBI during this time, Infotext (offering news from the Associated Press, as well as information about agribusiness and agriculture, including commodity prices from the Chicago Mercantile Exchange on a 15-minute delay), and Datavizion (offering trivia, strange news stories, games and a satellite TV guide); both services originated from WHA-TV in Madison, Wisconsin, and were run by the University of Wisconsin-Madison.
+The channel also carried two teletext services over its VBI during this time.
+Infotext offered news from the Associated Press, as well as information about agribusiness and agriculture, including commodity prices from the Chicago Mercantile Exchange on a 15-minute delay.
+Datavizion offered trivia, strange news stories, games and a satellite TV guide.
+Both services originated from WHA-TV in Madison, Wisconsin, and were run by the University of Wisconsin-Madison.